sinclairzx81/sidewinder/libs/redis/readme.md

 ## RedisChannel

-The Sidewinder Redis library provides RedisSender and RedisReceiver types that replicate the Sidewinder Channel across the network.
+The Sidewinder Redis library provides the RedisSender and RedisReceiver types that replicate the Sidewinder Channel across the network.
 These types are designed to be used in Multi Producer, Single Consumer architectures where multiple Producers can stream values to a single consumer over the network.

 ### RedisSender